aufau/SaberMod/README.rst

   Prevent spectators from speaking to players and all clients from speaking to dueling players.

+g_restrictSpectator <0|1>
+  Dead players may only follow their teammates.

 g_roundWarmup <seconds>
   How many seconds players get to reposition themselves at the start of a round.